vrypan/snapdown/README.md

 snapsnapdown version
 ```

 To see all options
 ```
 snapsnapdown --help

+snapchain snapshot downloader

+Usage:
+  snapsnapdown [command]

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell download    Download the current snapshot extract     Extract downloaded snapshot help        Help about any command version     Get the current version

+Flags:
+  -h, --help   help for snapsnapdown

+Use "snapsnapdown [command] --help" for more information about a command.
 ```

 ## 2. Download the snapshot

 Use
 ```
-snapsnapdown download
+snapsnapdown download ./snapshot
 ```

 to download the snapshot arhive to `./snapshot`.